 Echo 360 offers the ability to go through scenes.
 Power Points are listed out.
 Bookmarking is for the instructor only.

-Dr. Friedman asked about copyright issues.
+Dr. Freedman asked about copyright issues.
 Mr. Ball said his understanding of the law is that the University must obtain permission statements from each student in the class or the video capture cannot be reused.
 Dr. Munro commented that a classroom is not a public event and she recommended that faculty include a statement at the start of the video.
 Mr. Ball said training tutorials were needed.
 Mr. Fowlkes stated that a formal policy is needed.
 Mr. Basiratmand commented Jack Luden handles intellectual property and technology transfer.

 Echo Center training is not offered by the Center for eLearning yet.
 Dr. Munro said there is a limited number of rooms with lecture capture equipment but anyone can make and put up video.
 Matt Hagood is handling consultation with faculty.
 Mr. Bogdanas said the process can be done over the phone.
 Requests for lecture capture should be directed to the Registrar, who will schedule them.
 There are four classrooms in Fleming, three in CM22, and four in Davie (three in LA and one in Davie West).